Grenoble-Institute-Neurosciences/AutoNeuriteJ/README.md

                                 _ The text file called "Neuron.lut" inside the "Luts" folder of Fiji/ImageJ.

-You will find the macro inside the ">>" button on the right of Fiji/imageJ toolbar.
+Then you will find the macro inside the ">>" button on the right of Fiji/imageJ toolbar.
 3 buttons (0; 1; 2) will appear and correspond to itch part of the macro.

 Note that 2 others ImageJ/Figi plugins are requested by the macro :